Use Case 2 · Home Monitoring Security System for Ageing People (Santander, Spain)

 - Alerts configuration (generic setting based on device/sensor type.
 Single Alert.
 Combined Alert)

-- Caregivers: Their relative can have a good QoL without any dependency.
+- Caregivers: Their relatives can have a good QoL without any dependency.

-- Tele-assistance providers: Digitalize current analogic systems and monitor in a secure way all the users of the platform.
+- Tele-assistance providers: Digitalize current analogical systems and monitor in a secure way all the users of the platform.

-- Dynnamizer (AYTOSAN): Smart city solutions to increase QoL
+- Dynamizer (Santander City Council): Smart city solutions to increase QoL

-- IoT Providers: First to increase sales by providing their devices at a higher scale (i.e. if the UC is successful and replication occurs).
-Second, to increase security in their devices to differentiate from competitors, increase trustiness and become a leader on this area.
+- IoT Providers: First to increase sales by providing their devices at a higher scale (i.e. if the Use Case is successful and replication occurs).
+Second, to increase security in their devices to differentiate from competitors, increase trustworthiness and become a leader on this area.

 This pilot implies the processing of personal data from participants.
 In order to adopt the right strategy for the protection of the rights and freedom of individuals (meaning freedom for individual to make choices and to control how and with whom they share data collected by sensors), we have conducted an evaluation of the need to conduct a Privacy Impact Assessment (DPIA) as defined by the GDPR.

 The consortium has based the criteria evaluation of the need of DPIA under GDPR (General Data Protection Regulation), Article 35 that sets out three types of processing which always requires conducting a DPIA.
 Furthermore, we analysed the Treatment list of DPIA with eleven (11) criteria to be considered.